 Society:

 Drillbys hail from the island of Qitomo where they remained uncontacted for centuries.
-When ships became strong enough to reach their jungle island the invaders were attacked and had their hemolymph drained by the defending army.
+When ships became strong enough to reach their jungle island, the invaders were attacked and had their hemolymph drained by the defending army.
 Centuries later more peaceful arrangements were arranged and Drillbys started to establish themselves on the mainland, but the stigma of savage vampires has not fully faded.
 Their reputation from years past often forces Drillbys on the mainland to form groups of similarly ostracized bugs which causes them to quickly make strong bonds within their community.

 Relations:

 The inhabitants of Qitomo have made it very clear that they would not take kindly to foreign invaders, so the island exists now as slowly expanding ports and trading hubs offering exclusive fruits and spices to foreigners in exchange for quality metals.
-How a particular bug views drillby’s depends on their vulnerability to xenophobia.
+How a particular bug views Drillbys depends on their vulnerability to xenophobia.
 On average bugs tend to be less trusting, but many are sympathetic to their plight, and even more are vehemently against them.

 Stats: